Meet your care team

 My second child came quickly on the heels of my first, and I knew I wanted a different kind of care and birth.
 I loved the prenatal care that I received and I felt like it gave me a completely different set of tools and understanding about health care and my body.
 I felt like midwifery should be more accessible.
 I had a very fast and furious birth.
 After that, I knew that midwifery was the right place for me.
 I waited until my kiddos were older and then began pursuing midwifery.
 I started as a birth assistant, then I applied to the Florida Traditional School of Midwifery.

-I have been a Licensed Midwife and Certified Professional Midwife for eight years and a birth worker for ten years.
-I added Certified Lactation Professional to my resume three years ago.
+I have been a Licensed Midwife and Certified Professional Midwife since 2017.
+I added Certified Lactation Professional to my resume four years ago.
 I have a passion for information and the shared decision-making model of care.
 I enjoy giving my clients the information and watching them use that information to make their own choices.
 I may have been called a second-hand Oxytocin junkie once or twice.
 After many years working for wonderful birth centers I am opting to slow things down and practice what I preach, mindful movement, presence, and healthful eating.
 I can't wait to meet you and your family!

 Humble greetings!
 I am Talena L. Jones, a second-year student Midwife.
 I currently attend the Florida Traditional School of Midwifery in Gainesville, FL.
 I have one husband (lol), one biological daughter, three bonus daughters, seven grandchildren, one angel granddaughter, and one grandog.
 I have been a certified Labor & Delivery, Postpartum, and Death Doula since 2019 with NABD.
 I've always admired all things birth, with a special and dedicated interest in the birthing person.
 My faith and passion for serving women led me to birth work.
 The disproportionate negative outcomes for women of color are what will keep me in the birth space.
 I desire change and there is no better way to see the change than being a part of the change.
 I look forward to serving and supporting you in your birth journey!